Personalization is the hottest trend in fashion these days. Brands like…

 - Put the hat back in the dyed water and agitate it every few minutes until it’s the color you want.

-- Rinse the hat in hot water and gradually reduce the temperature until it is cold, and you don’t see any colorful runoff water.
+- Rinse the hat in hot water and gradually reduce the temperature to cold water until you don’t see any colorful runoff water.

+Fortunately, you don’t have to burst out the Boyz II Men records just yet.
 A thorough wash and a good dye or paint job can breathe new life into a favorite hat.
-So before you throw your cap away or donate it, give one of these options a try.
+Remember to choose the right detergent, dye, and fabric paint for your hat, spot-test the color, and air dry the restored hat indoors.
+So, before you throw your cap away or donate it, try one of these options.